ThoratNeha/IIOT/README.md

  Then, click Advanced.
 And enter a test subscription topic with the name test/1, and the result is shown in the figure below.

  <img width="580" alt="topic" src="https://user-images.githubusercontent.com/112370237/209124847-b117f1ec-92a6-4a84-ac8f-617a1d89ac23.png">

+ #### Step-7: MQTT message publishing
+After the connection is established, enter /test/1 in the topic box at the bottom right corner of the page, and enter some text, and then click Publish to send the message.